rust-lang/rfcs/text/0000-float-semantics.md

 This RFC is primarily concerned with the guarantee Rust provides to its users.
 How exactly those guarantees are achieved is an implementation detail, and not observable when writing pure Rust code.
 However, when mixing Rust with inline assembly, those details *do* become observable.
-To ensure that Rust can provide the above guarantees to user code, it is UB for inline assembly to alter the behavior of floating-point operations in any way: when leaving the inline assembly block, the floating-point environment must be in exactly the same state as when the inline assembly block was entered.
+To ensure that Rust can provide the above guarantees to user code, it is UB for inline assembly to alter the behavior of floating-point operations in any way: when leaving the inline assembly block, the floating-point control bits must be in exactly the same state as when the inline assembly block was entered.
 This is just an instance of the general principle that it is UB for inline assembly to violate any of the invariants that the Rust compiler relies on when implementing Rust semantics on the target hardware.
-Furthermore, observing the floating-point exception state yields entirely unspecified results: Rust floating-point operations may or may not be executed at the place in the code where they were originally written, and the exception state can change even if no floating-point operation exists in the source code.
+Furthermore, observing the floating-point exception state yields entirely unspecified results: Rust floating-point operations may or may not be executed at the place in the code where they were originally written, and the floating-point status bits can change even if no floating-point operation exists in the source code.

 (This is very similar to C without `#pragma STD FENV_ACCESS`.)